Types of Fictional Characters

-Teaching middle and high school language arts taught me a lot about characters in fiction.
+Teaching middle and high school language arts taught me a lot about the types of characters in fiction.
 I learned as much teaching as I did when I was in high school myself–and as an English major in college.

 Understanding the different types of characters and the roles they play in a story allows you to create a cast that supports the protagonist and enhances your story.